nunorvoliveira/snapmaker-2.0/README.md

 But there are 2 resources I was constantly going to:

 - G-code Reference, by Snapmaker at [G-code Reference](https://snapmaker.github.io/Documentation/gcode/G000-G001)
-- Post Processor Training Guide, by Autodesk at [Post Processor Training Guide](https://cam.autodesk.com/posts/posts/guides/Post%20Processor%20Training%20Guide.pdf)
+- Post Processor Training Guide, by Autodesk at [Post Processor Training Guide](https://cam.autodesk.com/posts/posts/guides/Post%20Processor%20Training%20Guide.pdf), and also saved here in the repository at [Post Processor Training Guide](/Fusion%20360/Post%20Processor%20Training%20Guide/Post%20Processor%20Training%20Guide.pdf)

 ## Disclaimer